yashkothari92/codewithme/Leetcode/README.md

     	// 0  0  1  6  8  sort & pick <mid> : 1
     	// 1  1  0  5  7 = <14 steps> to make every element as <mid>

+#473.
+Matchsticks to Square (Medium)

+	You are given an integer array matchsticks where matchsticks[i] is the length of the ith matchstick.
+	You want to use all the matchsticks to make one square.
+You should not break any stick, but you can link them up, and each matchstick must be used exactly one time.

+	Return true if you can make this square and false otherwise.

+	Example 1:
+	  Input: matchsticks = [1,1,2,2,2]
+	  Output: true
+	  Explanation: You can form a square with length 2, one side of the square came two sticks with length 1.

+	Example 2:
+	  Input: matchsticks = [3,3,3,3,4]
+	  Output: false
+	  Explanation: You cannot find a way to form a square with all the matchsticks.

+	@ if matchsticks.length <4 return false
+	  if perimeter%4 != 0 return false
+	  create new array of each slide of square with perimeter/4.

+	  backtracking approach
+		  base condition: if(idx == matchstick.length)
+	  		return (sides[0]==0 && sides[1]==0 && sides[2]==0 && sides[3]==0);
+		  iterate over loop of 0...3
+		  if matchsticks[idx] > slides[i] continue;
+		  slides[i] -= matchsticks[idx];
+		  if(helper(matchsticks, idx+1, sides)) return true;
+		  slides[i] += matchsticks[idx];

 #509.
 Fibonacci Number    (Easy)

 	The Fibonacci numbers, commonly denoted F(n) form a sequence, called the Fibonacci sequence,